sangho2/sangho2.github.io/sangho.md

 * Researcher@[Microsoft Research Redmond][MSR]

 ## About Me
 * I am a Researcher at Microsoft Research Redmond.
-Before joining MSR I was a Postdoctoral Fellow at [Georgia Tech][GT] hosted by [Prof. Taesoo Kim][TAESOO] and [Prof. Wenke Lee][WENKE], and before that I was a Post-doctoral Research Associate at [POSTECH][POSTECH].
+Before joining Microsoft Research I was a Postdoctoral Fellow at [Georgia Tech][GT] hosted by [Prof. Taesoo Kim][TAESOO] and [Prof. Wenke Lee][WENKE], and before that I was a Post-doctoral Research Associate at [POSTECH][POSTECH].
 I received my Ph.D. from POSTECH under the